 If you prioritize comfort or plan on hauling a heavy load, the Osprey Stratos 36 is one of the most feature-rich daypacks on this list.
 Its full metal frame and substantial hipbelt put the weight comfortably on your hips, and a large mesh panel ventilates extremely well and conforms nicely to your back.
 In addition, organization is excellent—we particularly like the two hipbelt pockets and zippered side panel access to the main compartment, and there’s even a sleeping bag compartment and pad straps for embarking on minimalist overnights.
 Add a built-in rain cover, and the Stratos checks off everything you’ll need in a daypack—and more.

-Osprey overhauled the Stratos and women’s Sirrus collections recently, and we think most of the updates were positive.
+Osprey revamped the Stratos and women’s Sirrus collections a few seasons back, and we think most of the updates were positive.
 In addition to using more eco-friendly materials, the latest packs got a boost in breathability with minor changes to the backpanel design.
-Osprey did do away with the multiple sizing options, although the new ladder-like system at the back is a decent substitute and allows you to quickly adjust the torso length by up to 4 inches.
+Osprey did do away with the multiple sizing options, although the ladder-like system at the back is a decent substitute and allows you to quickly adjust the torso length by up to 4 inches.
 The primary downsides are still weight and price: The Stratos 36 checks in at over 3 pounds (it’s even heavier than many backpacking packs) and is expensive for the capacity at $220.
-In the end, those wanting a premium, luxurious pack will appreciate the Stratos’ support and build quality, but for something simpler and more packable from Osprey, see the equally popular Talon above.
+In the end, those wanting a premium, luxurious pack will appreciate the support and build quality of the Stratos, but for something simpler and more packable from Osprey, see the equally popular Talon above.
 Alternatively, the 24-liter Stratos retains a lot of what we love about the larger versions—including great comfort and organization—at a lower weight (2 lb.
 12.4 oz.) and price ($180).

 See the Osprey Stratos 36 See the Women's Osprey Sirrus 36